 - Your employer acknowledges the fact that you suffered an injury while at work.

 - Your employer acknowledges that the injury caused to you as a result of the work undertaken by you.

 - You are not suffering from any pre-existing condition that might complicate the existing claim.

 But still, if you opt to hire a professional attorney, it will do you no harm as they can help you to get off with the claim with ease.
 There is no definitive moment that will signal that you need a workers’ compensation law firm to represent you for your compensation.
 It is up to you to make the initial call after suffering an injury at work so that the attorney can assist you with the best course of action.
 If you are confused about whether or not to hire an attorney you can always ask for a free consultation to know what you are eligible to claim and what you are actually being offered.
-It might sound a bit awkward, but the only way you can get to know your standing is by letting a professional evaluate your claim.
+It might sound a bit awkward, but the only way you can get to know your standing is by letting a reputable advocate for on-the-job injury matters review your claim.